datalad-handbook/book/docs/usecases/RStudio_user.rst

 Max save a copy of the script file and call Bobby for help.

 Bobby start to explain what happened:
-Datalad saved the script using Git-annex.
+DataLad saved the script using Git-annex.
 This means that the file was moved somewhere else, and the content was replaced by a code linking to the file location.
 The code, which is a tiny file, is saved in Git, while the large file is saved outside of Git.
 Because it is :term:`symlink`, Rstudio still read the content of the original file when clicking on it, but it cannot overwrite the file: that file is in read-only mode.